$1.7 billion bond measure for Harborview upgrades may go on November ballot

 The hospital’s leaders say the dollars are needed to revamp what has become an outdated campus.

-Harborview is the only Level I trauma center for Washington, Idaho, Montana and Alaska.
+Harborview is the only Level 1 trauma center for Washington, Idaho, Montana and Alaska.
 The hospital has 413 beds, but only 40 are in single-bed rooms, and 20 of those are reserved for psychiatric patients.

 Most rooms contain two or more beds, separated by curtains.
 Patients are doubled up in Harborview’s intensive care unit and burn unit, which lack special sections for children.
 They share bathrooms and hear each other as they undergo medical treatments.